zackradisic/tyfsm/README.md

 Note that all the actions are type-safe.
 You can only call `actions.connect(state)` when `state` is in the idle state.
 Similarly, the `errorMessage` property is only available on the state object when the machine is in the error state.

+## todo

+- iterate on API and design